harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Fixed issues

-- Null pointer exception occurs when streaming user groups with null values.
+- Null pointer exception occurs when generating audit events for user groups with null values.
 (PL-32144)
 - No members appear in user group list even after the user has been added via SCIM.
 (PL-32482)

 ### May 04, 2023, version 79214